luismda/upload-ai/README.md

 You can look up the API routes in the `routes.http` file, which uses the [VSCode Rest Client](https://github.com/Huachao/vscode-restclient) extension.

-4. Front-end
+### Front-end

 Access the `apps/web` directory and proceed with the next steps.

-4.1.
-Create a `.env` file in the root with the same format as `.env.example`.
+1. Create a `.env` file in the root with the same format as `.env.example`.
 You will need to provide the base URL for the local API.

-4.2.
-Run the project:
+2. Run the project:

 ```sh
 pnpm run dev
 ```

+Open the application in the browser and test the features.

 ## Created by